wp-plugins/atcontent/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-AtContent is a platform for managing digital content.
-With AtContent you protect your content, reach new audiences and make more money.
+With AtContent plugin you protect your content, reach new audiences and make more money on your blog.

 == Description ==